stephenharris/yolo-walkthrough/README.md

  - Set `classes` to 10 in data file and update path to files listed (see `cfg/spark-digits.data`).

  - Generate a new set of anchors for your new data set

+#### Testing your trained model

+    python test_digit_detection.py /path/to/dataset/

+This will apply your trained model (again you'll need to configure the parameters passed to `performDetect`) and print out the image filename, the actual reading (according to the annotations) and the predicted value.
+The last line will print a number between 0 and 1, indicating the percentage of reading correctly extracted.

 ## Resources